Pest plants and animals are one of the greatest threats to the region’s remaining indigenous biodiversity.

 The Plan is the Council's 'rulebook' that targets specific pests for eradication or sustained control in the region.
 The Strategy outlines our broader biosecurity goals and actions, covering all pests and harmful organisms, not just those in the Plan.

-The Council’s main focus for pest animal control is possum control through our Self-help Possum Control and Urban Possum Control programmes.
+The Council’s main focus for pest animal control is possum control through our Self-help Possum Control and Urban Possum Control programmes, as well as mustelid control implemented through the Towards Predator-Free Taranaki programme.

 We also monitor the management of other pests in the region and assist the Department of Conservation (DOC) to eradicate four species of exotic fish from our waterways.
 DOC is a very good source of information on how to stop the spread of pest fish in New Zealand.